Dawn Harden, Courtroom Deputy

 Omnibus Objections to Claims must be set for hearing.
 A party re-setting an omnibus objection to multiple claims shall provide the court, no later than 2 business days prior to the re-set date, with a list or chart setting forth the claims objections that remain to be determined on the reset date.

-In regular, non–small business Chapter 11 cases, no order setting disclosure statement for hearing is required.
-Please contact the courtroom deputy for a hearing date, and then file a notice of hearing.
+In non–small business Chapter 11 cases, no motion or order setting disclosure statement for hearing is required.
+Once the disclosure statement is filed, please contact the courtroom deputy for a hearing date, and then file a notice of hearing.
 Once the disclosure statement has been approved by the court, please contact the courtroom deputy for a confirmation hearing date to include in your order approving disclosure statement and setting the confirmation hearing.

 All motions to reinstate must be set for hearing.
 In Chapter 13 cases, please contact the Chapter 13 Trustee’s office to obtain a setting on the Chapter 13 pre-hearing conference docket.
 In all other cases, please contact the courtroom deputy at firstname.lastname@example.org.